jef1993/Spotify-Clone/README.md

 # Spotify-Clone

 - Home page only.
-- Due to using a different font, break point and spacing of elements could be different from the original.
+- Due to using a different font, break point.
+Spacing of elements could be different from the original.